andwang1/BrainSurfaceTK/README.md

 ```

 # PointNet++
 PointNet++ is a hierarchical neural network, which was proposed to be used on point-cloud geometric data [1] for the tasks of regression, classification, and segmentation.
-In this project, we apply this architecture onto point-cloud representations of brain surfaces to tackle the tasks of age regression and brain segmentation.
+In this project, we apply this architecture on point-cloud representations of brain surfaces for the tasks of age regression and brain segmentation.

 ###### Run instructions